MySmile/mysmile/docs/source/Technical Specification/Technology.rst

 .. todo::

    #.
-How to use MySql instead of SQLite?
-Describe this.
+How to use MySql instead of SQLite.
+Add description.